28/NoteworthyII/doc/curse-forge-description.md

 * Right click on editbox -&gt; Close Menu: Close the pop-up menu.
 * The Save button saves all notes and settings, and then closes the window.
 * The Cancel button closes the window, losing all changes since opening it (see also 'Save on auto close' checkbox below)
-* Press Esc or click outside notepad window to remove focus from the notepad (e.g. to type in the chat) and close pop-up menus (press Esc again to close Noteworthy II).
+* Press Esc or click outside notepad window to remove focus from the notepad (e.g., to type in the chat) and close pop-up menus (press Esc again to close Noteworthy II).
+* The Undo button reverts a number of last changes (typing, text insert, etc.)
 * Character notes tab is for storing notes specific to each of your characters (defaults to the current character and can be changed in the drop down menu).
 * Each character's notes page is created the first time you log on with that character.
 * Setting a reminder for a character will show an alert window when logging on with that character: